Azure/bellhop/docs/scaler/modules/README.md

         - **Sample-scaler module psm1 can be found in the [development](./development/sample-scaler/) folder in the GitHub repo**
         - **Example scaler logic walkthrough in section below**

-3) Build and Push new Scaler Function container version.
+3) Build and Push New Container Image Versions
-    - Build new version via Dockerfile in `./functions/scaler/Dockerfile`
-    - Push new version to Docker Hub Repo
-    - _**NEED STEP BY STEP INSTRUCTIONS FOR HOW TO ACCOMPLISH THIS**_
-    - _**Current process is being updated and documented**_
+    - When creating a new Scaler Module you must update the Scaler Function container, at a minimum, so that it includes the new module in the image.
+We recommend building both a new Scaler Function and a new Engine Function to keep build versions in sync.

+        - **Scaler Example** - To build and push a new Scaler Function Image just run the following command from the project path `./functions/scaler`:
+        ```
+        docker build -t azurebellhop/scaler:vX.X
+        ```
+        - **Engine Example** - To build and push a new Engine Function Image just run the following command from the project path `./functions/engine`:
+        ```
+        docker build -t azurebellhop/engine:vX.X
+        ```
+        _**Docker build commands must include valid version numbers**_

-4) Create new `servicename.md` page to document how to use the new scaler.
+4) Create new `servicename.md` page to document how to use the new scaler
     - Create this file in the `./docs/scaler/modules/` folder
     - Update the `./docs/_sidebar.md` with path to new scaler document
     - New page will be displayed on the documentation site